 \begin{remark} In the analysis below, the decrease estimate \eqref{eq:assT} is only invoked at points that actually occur in the algorithmic sequence, i.e., with \(x=x_k\).
 Therefore, it is enough to verify \eqref{eq:assT} for those \(x\) that can be generated by the method from the chosen initialization.
 For simplicity, we keep the statement of Assumption~\ref{ass:T} in the form \(\forall\,x\in\RR^n\). \end{remark}

 Assumption~\ref{ass:T} expresses a uniform descent of the distance to \(S\) in terms of the maximal constraint violation~\(\delta(x)\), and will serve as a key tool in the subsequent analysis.
-It is satisfied by most projection-based operators used in convex feasibility, including the method of alternating projections (MAP)~\cite{BauschkeBorwein1993,BauschkeBorwein1996}, the centralized circumcentered reflection method (cCRM) and its variants~\cite{crm1,crmprod,BehlingBelloCruzIusemSantos2024,succccrm,barros2025parallelizing}, and the Parallel Polyhedral Projection Method (3PM) and its inexact form A3PM (see \cite{Barros3pm}).
+In Section~\ref{sec:examples}, we verify it for the projection-based operators considered in this paper, including the method of alternating projections (MAP)~\cite{BauschkeBorwein1993,BauschkeBorwein1996}, the centralized circumcentered reflection method (cCRM) and its variants~\cite{crm1,crmprod,BehlingBelloCruzIusemSantos2024,succccrm,barros2025parallelizing}, and the Parallel Polyhedral Projection Method (3PM) and its inexact form A3PM (see \cite{Barros3pm}).
 Several of these operators --- most notably cCRM and 3PM/A3PM --- are neither nonexpansive nor globally Lipschitz, and therefore fall outside the scope of classical Halpern convergence results in the nonexpansive or strongly quasi-nonexpansive (SQNE) setting (e.g.,~\cite{wittmann1992approximation,khatibzadehRanjbar2015halpern}).

 Assumption~\ref{ass:T} can be viewed as a localized, set-valued variant of strong quasi-nonexpansiveness: when \(S=\Fix(T)\) and \(\delta(x)\) is replaced by \(\mathrm{dist}(x,\Fix(T))\), inequalities of the form~\eqref{eq:assT} reduce to the standard SQNE condition studied in fixed-point theory~\cite{khatibzadehRanjbar2015halpern}.
 Our approach, however, relies only on the decrease estimate~\eqref{eq:assT} combined with the anchored Halpern structure and does {not} require demiclosedness of \(I-T\) at the origin --- a hypothesis typically invoked to obtain strong convergence of Halpern-type methods in the SQNE framework (see, e.g., the demiclosedness-based arguments in~\cite{wittmann1992approximation,khatibzadehRanjbar2015halpern}).